JaneliaSciComp/SOFIMA-scripts/README.md

 sofima also installs numpy and connectomics which these scripts directly use

-matplotlib is needed only for testing purposes.  see em-alignment3.py and development section below.
+matplotlib is needed only for testing purposes.  see 2d-test.py and the development section below.

 # basic use

-manually edit em-alignment.sh to set `basepath` to the location of this repository, and the arguments to `bsub` to the number of slots required, etc.
+manually edit 2d-align.sh to set `basepath` to the location of this repository, and the arguments to `bsub` to the number of slots required, etc.

-manually edit `data.py` to set `zbase` to the location of your data and `itop` and `ibot` to the two slices you want to align.  alternatively, write your own data-loader plugin defining the same functions that are in data.py.
+manually edit one of the data-\*.py (e.g. to set `zbase` to the location of your data and `itop` and `ibot` to the two slices you want to align). alternatively, write your own data-loader plugin defining the same functions that are in data-\*.py.

-then execute: `./em-alignment.sh <data-loader> <patch-size> <stride> <batch-size>`
+then execute: `./2d-align.sh <data-loader> <patch-size> <stride> <batch-size>`

 \<patch-size\> and \<stride\> are in units of pixels and set the XY spatial context used for flow field estimation and the XY distance between centers of